Estimated reading time: 15 minutes

 Funeral Pre-arrangements

-What you will need here is to detail your funeral pre-arrangements, so your executor or spouse knows where to go.
+You must detail your funeral arrangements so your executor or spouse knows where to go.

 For example: